Applicants to the Doctoral Program in Social Work must meet the following criteria:

 Please note: Any materials submitted in addition to those listed above will not be reviewed as part of the application.

-Questions?
-If you have questions regarding the application process or have trouble uploading documents, please contact the PhD Program office at 959.200.3603.
+If you have questions regarding the application process, please contact the PhD Program Office at 959.200.3603.

 The deadline to submit your application is January 15.